-A total of 35 credit hours is necessary to complete this curriculum, which usually takes 2 years to complete.
+A total of 35 credit hours is necessary to complete this curriculum, which students are expected to finish within 4 years.
 Since this program stresses the importance of pastoral mentoring and practical experience, four of the 35 credit hours are achieved through ministry preparation with the student's pastors.
 This curriculum includes courses from the four branches of the Encyclopedia of Theology.